 Property, plant and equipment are stated at cost less accumulated depreciation and identified impairment losses.
-As at December 31, 2014, the Group's and the Company's carrying amount of property, plant and equipment are US\$425,366,000 (2013: US\$383,949,000) and US\$4,825,000 (2013: US\$1,431,000) respectively.
+As at December 31, 2015, the Group's carrying amount of property, plant and equipment is US\$538,466,000 (2014: US\$425,366,000).
 The estimation of their useful lives impacts the level of annual depreciation expense recorded.
-The estimated useful life that the Group and the Company place the equipment into production reflects the directors' estimate of the periods that the Group and the Company intend to derive future economic benefits from the use of the Group's and the Company's property, plant and equipment.
+The estimated useful life that the Group places the equipment into production reflects the directors' estimate of the periods that the Group intend to derive future economic benefits from the use of the Group's property, plant and equipment.
 Property, plant and equipment are evaluated for possible impairment on a specific asset basis or in groups of similar assets, as applicable.
 This process requires management's estimate of future cash flows generated by each asset or group of assets.
 For any instance where this evaluation process indicates impairment, the appropriate assets' carrying values are written down to the recoverable amount and the amount of the write-down is charged against the results of operations.